|

 In 1989, needing a break from the demands of the music business,

 to McComb.
-During his sabbatical, Dan rediscovered his ability
+During my sabbatical, I rediscovered my ability

-and desire to write songs by himself.
-While in McComb, he formed
+and desire to write songs by myself.
+While in McComb, I formed

-his first band since high school and entertained locally.
-The family
+my first band since high school and entertained locally.
+Our family

-returned to Nashville in 1991 with Dan committed to writing songs
+returned to Nashville in 1991 and I was committed to writing songs

-In 1996, LeAnn Rimes recorded a song Dan had written for his
+In 1996, LeAnn Rimes recorded a song I had written for my

-son while the family was in Mississippi.
+son while we were living in Mississippi.
 "The Light In Your Eyes" was

 an early radio hit for LeAnn and was included on her classic album "Blue."
 The

-great success of that song, which the Tylers also published, enabled
+great success of that song, which we also published, enabled

-Dan to continue to work on his own terms.
+me to continue to work on my own terms.

-Also in 1996, Eggman Publishing (Nashville) released Dan's novel,
+Also in 1996, Eggman Publishing (Nashville) published my novel,

 Music City Confidential, an insider's fictional take on the colorful